 - Meta description – Enter a short product description here that search engines use as a to describe your product.

 - Meta keywords – Keywords are words describing your product.
 You can use the same words that you use as tags.
+Meta keywords are no longer used by Google.

 - Google Category – Products are categorized in Google search results based on their features.
 Adding a Google category increases the chance of products being displayed in relevant categories.
 You can find an overview of the categories that Google uses here.
 You can copy a category and paste it in the Google category box.
 A product can be added to only one category.